jgrss/spfeas/README.md

 where spfeas
 ```

-5) To uninstall SpFeas, type the following line in the terminal
+5) To uninstall SpFeas, type the following line in the terminal:

 ```commandline
 pip uninstall spfeas